janelia-python/modular_client_python/README.md

-python_arduino_device
+python_remote_device
 =====================

-This Python package (arduino\_device) creates a class named ArduinoDevice, which contains an instance of serial\_device2.SerialDevice and adds methods to it, like auto discovery of available Arduinos in Linux, Windows, and Mac OS X. This class automatically creates methods from available functions reported by the Arduino when it is running the appropriate firmware.
+This Python package (remote\_device) creates a class named RemoteDevice, which contains an instance of serial\_device2.SerialDevice and adds methods to it, like auto discovery of available remote devices in Linux, Windows, and Mac OS
+X. This class automatically creates methods from available functions reported by the remote device when it is running the appropriate firmware.

 Authors: